priyalweb/resturant-website-coursera/README.md

 # Ristorante Con Fusion Coursera

-A sample restaurant website made by using simple React,Css,Sass, Redux.
-This is the final project for the coursera course Front-End Web Development with React by The Hong Kong University of Science and Technology
+A sample restaurant website made by using simple React, Css, Sass, Redux.
+This is the final project for the coursera course Front-End Web Development with React by The Hong Kong University of Science and Technology.

 -   Project involved Creating the UI for a restaurant Using React and Redux
 -   -   Integrating various packages like